raspberrypilearning/pacman-terminal/en/step_3.md

 ## Start the treasure hunt

-To start the treasure hunt, you will need to download a file from the internet which will unleash the Pacman Ghosts.
+To start the treasure hunt, you will need to download a file that will unleash the Pacman ghosts.

-You can easily download anything and open it from the terminal using **bash**.
+You can easily download anything and open it via the terminal using **bash**.
 Bash is a program that listens to your commands and does what you tell it to do.
 Hackers are concerned with problems in computer systems and programs, and they need to give commands to find these problems and fix them.
 Therefore, they need to be good at using commands in programs like bash.

 + To access bash, make sure you have opened a terminal window.